DexterHuang/CyberCodeOnline/UpdateNote.md

 Step by step [Guide](https://cybercode-online.fandom.com/wiki/GitHub_PR_Tutorial) how to submit a PR on our GitHub

 ## Updates
+### 2023/01/16
+- Reduced sensitivity of swipe on inventory tab
+- Updated Judy's graphic
+- Backend optimization and bug fixes

 ### 2023/01/12
 - Fixed crash bug when openining gang permission popup